Chapter 1: Burning Skies

 The rain had cleared some of the black smog in the air of Karraket, but Kaya cursed it anyways.
 She would not be able to leave the house tonight.
 Her daughters' condition was bad.
 She couldn't travel by their open cart in the rain.
 At least there was little danger of the fires spreading in the sudden deluge.

 She was forced to stay, when most of the other inhabitants had fled.
-Luckily for all involved, Kaya's clinic was on the very outskirts of town, and had managed to avoid the flames.
+Luckily for all involved, Kaya's clinic was on the boundary of town, and had managed to avoid the flames.
 The old woman took was taking no chances however.
 All her valuables, and quite a few less valuable trinkets made their way into her oversized bag, ready to be whisked away at the slightest hint of danger.

 "Curse that stupid boy," she hissed as she grabbed a bouquet of Payapa leaves, stuffing them into the pack with everything else.
 "All his fault," she muttered under her breath, "-couldn't leave well enough alone.
 Just had to try and be a hero, and look where it got him?
 Bravery runs in the entire family, and that's why they're all dead.
 Not like me, and my little clan of cowards.
 We'll survive long after the heroes die!"